-Editor Orangeburg Times: We take pleasure in presenting the name of B. P. IZLAR, Esq., for the office of Judge of Probate, subject to the action of the Democratic nominating Convention.
-He was a faithful Confederate Soldier, is Syrup of tar and wild cherry for recent and chronic coughs and colds, bronchitis, loss of voice, inability of the larynx and fauses, and other in MANY DEMOCRATS.
+Editor Orangeburg Times:

+We take pleasure in presenting the name of B. P. IZLAR, Esq., for the office of Judge of Probate, subject to the action of the Democratic nonlinating Convention.
+He was a faithful Confederate Soldier, is now an humble citizen who has never held or sought office, and is in every way quali fied by education and business experience for the discharge of the duties of the office

+MANY DEMOCRATS.

 For Clerk of Court.
 Editor Orangebury Times !

 Mr. Jos.
-F. ROBINS IN is hereby an nounced, by his many friends as a Candidate for the office of Clerk of Court, and his Butterick's new patterns for June claims are submitted to the County Democratic Convention, by the result of which he will abide.
-Should be receive at the hards of the people this office, it will be but what they intended to confer in 18-8, and again in 1876.
-Let him not be deprived of what in 1808 wastaken from him by force, and in 1876 by corruption and fraud.
-We believe him to be the choice of the people and know him to be honest, zealous and effi-
+F. ROBINS IN is hereby an nounced, by his many friends as a Candi-date for the office of Clerk of Court, and his claims are submitted to the County Demoeratic Convention, by the result of which he will abide.
+Should be receive at the hands of the people this office, it will be but what they intended to confer in 18.8, and again in 1876.
+Let him not be deprived of what in 1868 wastaken from him by force, and in 1876 by corruption and fraud.
+We believe him to be the choice of the people and know him to be honest, zealous and effivention.